CycloneDX/guides/CBOM/en/0x30-Anatomy-of-a-CBOM.md

 # Anatomy of a CBOM
-The Cryptography Bill of Materials (CBOM) presents a structured approach to inventory management of cryptographic assets, leveraging the CycloneDX component model to represent a diverse array of cryptographic assets comprehensively.
+The Cryptography Bill of Materials (CBOM) presents a structured approach to inventory management of cryptographic assets, leveraging the CycloneDX component model to comprehensively represent a diverse array of cryptographic assets.
-CBOM is implemented within the CycloneDX object model, which facilitates the standardized representation of cryptographic assets, including algorithms, keys, protocols, and certificates.
-The CycloneDX component model provides a flexible and extensible framework that accommodates the complexity and diversity of cryptographic infrastructure.
+CBOM is implemented within the CycloneDX object model, facilitating the standardized representation of cryptographic assets, including algorithms, keys, protocols, and certificates.
+The CycloneDX object model provides a flexible and extensible framework that accommodates the complexity and diversity of cryptographic infrastructure.

 ## Structure and Cryptographic Asset Types